Buying a MacBook in 2025? Here’s the Mistake Most People Make

 With the availability of several configurations, it can be really hard to choose a MacBook that suits your needs.
 So, here’s a quick rundown of the important things to consider before buying a MacBook in 2025:

-1. Chipset Family & Generation
+1. Chipset Family and Generation

 Apple now has M2, M3, and the new M4 chips powering its laptops.
 And while the M4 is impressive with a faster neural engine, better energy efficiency, and GPU prowess, it’s not a must-have for a majority of users.
 In my experience, the M2 and M3 chips still offer exceptional performance for everyday use.
 On the other hand, models with Max and Pro chipsets should only be purchased for demanding workflows.